Dear Family Member,

 - I can help your loved one recover from an eating disorder, using evidence-based treatments backed by scientific research.

 - I can help your loved one work on accepting and appreciating their body and all its capabilities.

 - I can help your loved one unfetter themselves from self-imposed rules and restrictions and live a fuller life.

 - I can help your loved unburden themselves from shame and self-loathing.

-- I can help your loved one to advocate for themselves if he or she needs accommodations from a world that was not built to accommodate his or her body.
+- I can help your loved one to advocate for themselves if they need accommodations from a world that was not built to accommodate their body.

 - I can help your loved one learn to stand up to weight stigma and bullying.